shifa441/Neural_Network_assignment/README.md

 | Weighted Avg | 0.87 / 0.87 / 0.86 |

 **Explanation:**
-The classification report demonstrates an equal performance in the two classes.
-Normal class is a little less in recall, which implies that some normal cases are wrongly classified.
-On the contrary, PNEUMONIA class is more effective in recalling, meaning that the model is very efficient in detecting cases of pneumonia.
-The generalization of unseen data is good since the generalization accuracy is approximately 87%.
+The classification report reveals that there was an equal performance of both classes.
+Normal class has a little less recall, that is some normal cases are wrongly classified.
+The PNEUMONIA class on the other hand is more recallable meaning that the model is very effective in detecting pneumonia cases.
+The generalization of the unseen data is good since the overall accuracy is approximately 87%.

 ---

 ## Conclusion
-The CNN model was also effectively created to classify the chest X-ray images as NORMAL and PNEUMONIA.
-The model performed well both on the training data and the test data hence better generalization.
-It is especially useful in identifying cases of pneumonia, which is significant in the diagnosis of medicine.
-Generally, the findings prove the efficiency of deep learning methods in the process of medical image classification.
+To categorize the images of the chest X-ray as either NORMAL or PNEUMONIA, the CNN model was created successfully.
+The model performed well on the training and test data which showed better generalization.
+It has a high ability to diagnose pneumonia cases and this is critical in medical diagnosis.
+All in all, the findings indicate the usefulness of deep learning methods in medical image classification.